marph91/jimmy/docs/index.md

 ## Use Cases

-- Migrate between note apps
+- Migrate between note apps.
+Jimmy's output is [compatible with Joplin, Obsidian and more](https://marph91.github.io/jimmy/import_instructions/).
-- Save your notes in a future-proof, human-readable format
+- Save your notes in a future-proof, human-readable format.
-- Prepare your notes for processing in a LLM
+- Prepare your notes for processing in a LLM.

 ## Demo